oskardudycz/event-driven.io/content/posts/2023-04-15--postgres_superpowers/index.en.md

 END$$;
 ```

-Sometimes they're used in triggers before inserting new rows.

 Not that terrible, but with a bigger scale, managing that can get complicated.
+When you cannot predict partitions upfront and set up dynamic ones upon insert, you'd need to use triggers or [pg_partman](https://github.com/pgpartman/pg_partman) extension.
+But as we're in the time series use case, then...

 ## Introducing TimescaleDB